fadel2002/fadel2002/README.md

 ### Hi there 👋, i am fadel
-📫 How to reach me instagram :
+📫 How to reach me gmail : fadelpm2002@gmail.com instagram :
 <a href="https://www.instagram.com/pmfadel/">
   pmfadel
 </a>
-, gmail : fadelpm2002@gmail.com

 <!--
 **fadel2002/fadel2002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.